dav-anderson/ramp_template/README.md

 `make macos_release`

 Apple uses two different chipset architectures for devices created before 2020 and after 2020.
-If you are building for release as shown above, your completed output will be `Webgpu.app` in the root of the project tree and will work on either chipset.
+If you are building for release as shown above, your completed output will be `Webgpu.app` in the `macos` directory and will work on either chipset.

-You can test this output by running the following while in the root directory, you should also see the desktop icon here in a file explorer if you configured it properly:
+You can test this output by running the following while in the macos directory, you should also see the desktop icon here in a file explorer if you configured it properly:

 `open Webgpu.app`